randmeer/Cobalt-Quest/README.md

-# English
+# Cobalt Quest

-A Dungeon Crawler made in python with the pygame-library.
+A Dungeon Crawler written in Python using the [Octagon Game Engine](https://github.com/Randmeer/octagon), which is based on PyGame.

-# Deutsch
+Developement is not only slow, but the code and gameplay are pretty bad.
+There's cool explosions though.

-Ein Dungeon Crawler in Python mit der Pygame library.
+My biggest project to date.